Camino Frances Stages : My Step By Step Daily Guide for Walking the Camino de Santiago

-I’ve walked the Camino Frances eight times over the last 11 years; both solo and leading groups.
-With so much knowledge I decided to create comprehensive guides for each of the Camino Frances walking stages.
+I’ve walked the Camino Frances eight times over the last 11 years.
+With so much knowledge I decided to create comprehensive daily guides for each of the Camino Frances walking stages.

 My aim is to help you prepare for your journey, with practical tips, personal insights, and snippets of historical background.

 Deciding to walk the Camino de Santiago is a huge undertaking.
 I remember reading names of places and village and towns and wondering if they’d ever make sense to me.
-I remember trying to make a plan without any real understanding of the route or the terrain.
 If you feel like me then keep reading.

 Scallop Shells for sale on the Camino Frances